8 DIY Wood Sign Ideas – Easy Cricut Projects

 Four DIY signs you can make for your holiday tiered tray.

-5. Large Sign On A Budget
+8. Another Large Round Sign On A Budget

 In process shot of the cut vinyl layers in red and blue permanent vinyl that make up a large 18-inch Christmas in July sign with santa in sunglasses holding a coconut drink wearing a Hawaiian shirt.
 The vinyl cut on a Cricut Maker 3 shown here in pieces.
 Santa required three cut vinyl pieces that will be put together like a puzzle on the sign.
 All in red and seamless.
 The blue type was also cut on two layers and will be pieced together.
 Cricut cuts only up to 11.5-inches so breaking the image into smaller layers was necessary to make this large sign.